codescalersinternships/Coreutils-FarahTharwat/README.md

 The `echo` command in Go prints its arguments to standard output.
 To be able to run the echo command for environment variables you need to consider the following :
-    If you are running from :
+    If you are running from : <br>
-  -Powershell then write : ./echo $env:ENVNAME ex: ./echo $env:Path
+  -Powershell then write : ./echo $env:ENVNAME ex: ./echo $env:Path <br>
-  -Linux then write : ./echo $ENVNAME ex: ./echo $PATH -CMD then write : ./echo %ENVNAME%  ex : ./echo %Path%
+  -Linux then write : ./echo $ENVNAME ex: ./echo $PATH <br>
+  -CMD then write : ./echo %ENVNAME%  ex : ./echo %Path% <br>

 ### 2. env